 Responding to the call, airmen from the Air Force's 563rd Rescue Group parachuted into the water Saturday afternoon and used inflatable boats to reach the Venezuelan vessel.

-On Monday, rescuers treated the two burn victims, stabilizing them enough that they could be hoisted into helicopters and then taken to a hospital in San Diego.
+Rescuers treated the two burn victims, stabilizing them enough that they could be hoisted into helicopters and then taken to a hospital in San Diego.

 Schwennesen said the two fishermen were due to arrive at the University of California, San Diego's regional burn unit Monday night after a pit stop at Cabo San Lucas, Mexico, and the Naval Air Station North Island in California.
 Pilots flew for nine hours over the Pacific Ocean to recover the fishermen.